 The main goal of a landfill is to gather and isolate waste that can’t be recycled or composted.
 These facilities are purposefully designed to hinder biodegradation and decomposition to prevent structural instability and potential collapses.
 By minimizing exposure to oxygen and sunlight and lining the area with clay or plastic, landfills slow down the decomposition process and prevent leachate—a liquid that can emerge from waste—from contaminating the environment.

-In landfills, organic materials, ensnared between layers of trash, lack oxygen, water, and aerobic bacteria.
+In landfills, organic materials are ensnared between layers of trash, and oxygen, water, and aerobic bacteria are lacking.
 This results in anaerobic decomposition, during which methane—a potent greenhouse gas—is emitted.
 If not properly contained, these gases can escape into the atmosphere and significantly contribute to climate change.

 Compost vs. Landfills